A mom who died of COVID days after her husband makes one final wish: ‘Make sure my kids get vaccinated’ - The Boston Globe

 The family has created an online fundraiser to help the Rodriguez children while the courts figure out who will become the guardian of the minors.

-Wednesday is expected to be a difficult day for the four siblings, Jones said.
+Wednesday was expected to be a difficult day for the four siblings, Jones said.
 Their mom would have turned 43.